Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Main Results

-The upper bound holds for example if $\Psi$ is bounded and the lower bound ($\|\bar{X}_n(\cdot;\beta_0)^{-1}\|_{\infty}<\infty$) essentially only means that at no point in time the intensity converges to zero (provided that there is a link).
-Since we condition on the existence of a link in the definition of $\bar{X}_n$ it might even be plausible to assume that $\overline{X}_n$ does not even depend on $n$ as was argued in \citet{KMP19}.
+The upper bound holds, for example, if $\Psi$ is bounded, and the lower bound (an upper bound on the inverse) essentially only means that at no point in time the intensity converges to zero (provided that a link exists).
+Since we condition on the existence of a link in the definition of $\mu_n$ it might even be plausible to assume that $\mu_n$ does not even depend on $n$ as was argued in \citet{KMP19}.